uniphil/integrate/readme.md

 Fast
 ----

-All of the methods are hand-written in [asm.js](http://asmjs.org), so they should be fast.
+All of the methods are hand-written in [asm.js](http://asmjs.org), so they "should be fast".
 Not that your integration method would ever be your bottleneck anyway, but hey... why not.

 Install